5 Ways To Help Fight the Flu

 5. Talk to your doctor about antiviral medication.

 There are also medications that can help people who contract the flu.
-“Antiviral medications may be recommended for people who have a high risk of developing complications,” says Lauren Parkes, D.O., board certified in family medicine.
+“Antiviral medications may be recommended for people who have a high risk of developing complications,” says Lauren Parkes, D.O., family medicine provider.
 “Because they disrupt functions of the virus itself, they can reduce the duration of the disease, as well as limit spreading it to others.”

 These benefits are most effective when the medication is taken shortly after flu symptoms first appear, within 48 hours.
 People with high risk of complications should see their doctor as soon as possible if they suspect they have the flu.